Video Games: Virtual Immersion and Localization

 This is the reason why video game localization hangs on to top quality standards since it can compromise the entire experience the product offers.
 Besides avoiding disrupting wrong or literal translations, video game localization is aware of format, programming, or layout settings (e.g, properly handling tags or placeholders).
 To ensure that the localized text integrates neatly in the video game, the localization team performs different tests to check not only linguistic, grammar, or cultural accuracy, but also visual aspects of the game.

 Developing and playing video games is a complex and rich experience that involves art, fun, and emotions.
-Localization has the means to be up to the task in order to make them available to other players, places, and languages, without compromising their essence.
+Localization has the means to be up to the task of making them available to other players, places, and languages, without compromising their essence.

 However, as some authors have pointed out, immersion can also be, in some ways, a trap.
 While we as players, readers or spectators enjoy the unique experience of being part of another world—another time, another reality—, a transparent medium, a perfect and coherent depiction, can also lead to losing ourselves in the world we are invited to momentarily live in, and thus, suspend critical thinking.
 So to avoid this, in front of video games, as with any other piece of art or entertainment, we mustn’t switch completely off our critical judgment.